Do you dream about being a sole proprietor or starting your own business?

 Small Business Failure Stats

-121. The second most common reason for a small business to fail is because there is no market for its services or products.
+122. The second most common reason for a small business to fail is that there is no market for its services or products.

 2020 and 2021 have been a couple of eventful years for businesses around the world.